EatWithSage/eatwithsage/replit.md

   - ✅ Ready for GitHub push and Vercel deployment
 - **Sage Branding Status**: ✅ Fully active in preview and production build ready
 - **Vercel Deployment**: Updated dist/ folder contains new CSS with compiled Sage brand hex values
-- **Files for Deployment**: dist/assets/index-DJV4DDe5.css and dist/assets/index-S_DbDPng.js
+- **Files for Deployment**: dist/assets/index-C_J4l4hm.css and dist/assets/index-DrHXcNq8.js
 - **GitHub Push**: Ready with fixed files - user can run git commands to deploy
 - **Request Demo Button**: Fixed to smoothly scroll to "See Sage In Action" section
 - **Navigation Dropdown**: Fixed Industries dropdown with Sage brand colors and white background
 - **Logo Design**: Updated logo to be much larger (w-16 h-16) and removed "Sage" text from navigation
+- **Typography**: Applied Recoleta font to all headlines and navigation text for elegant serif branding

 ## August 13, 2025 - TypeScript/JSX Configuration Fix
 - **Issue Resolved**: Fixed 134 LSP diagnostics related to missing React type definitions and JSX configuration